cjn4825/Dev-Dotfiles/README.md

-# Neovim Development Environment
+# Development Environment

 A customized, fast, and relatively minimal development setup built on [Neovim](https://neovim.io/).
-In the process of reducing the number of plugins needed to complete tasks without limiting features.
+In the process of reducing the number of plugins needed to complete tasks without limiting features, and includes dot files for other dependencies.

 # Reasoning

 One summer, I bought an older laptop for the goal of installing some Linux distribution and learn more about it.
 At the time, I was thinking this laptop would be some sort of hacking lab or something, and I had the idea to try to use the Command Line whenever I could.
 I tried nano, then emacs, but settled on Neovim due to its customizability and documentation availability.
 After months and months of researching and getting comfortable using it, I started to appreciate and have a better feel for Linux in general.

+# Other Files

+## bash/.bashrc
+This includes cosmetic changes i've made to the cmd prompt line which includes colors that match the theme, username and hostname on the system, and a status that shows what git branch you're in

+## tmux
+This includes config files needed for tmux; the multiplexer I use so that I can' have multiple terminals and windows open and contains logic of how it interacts with neovim for seamless switching

 # Skills Gained

 By building and using this environment for more than a year now, I've gained and improved skills in:

-* Linux Proficiency: daily terminal workflow, Package management, file permissions, system navigation
+* Linux Proficiency: daily terminal workflow, Package management, file permissions, system navigation, symbolic links, file systems, user permissions and management
 * Shell Proficiency: Bash usage, shell scripting, tmux multiplexer
 * Programming aid: Language Server Protocols with languages such as C++, Python, Java, Bash, and Lua
 * Configuration Management: environment variables, modular Lua configuration, plugin management with Packer, and maintaining dotfiles to my liking
-* Version Control: Git integration directly inside Neovim with Lazygit for easy remote syncing
+* Version Control: Git integration directly inside Neovim with Lazygit for easy remote syncing (problably get rid of later since i use git in another tmux pane most times)

 # Example of Environment